 Even in Boston’s “Little Italy,” you’ll find the tradition of outdoor dining in the North End carries over.
 It’s a lovely experience to eat outside!

 Creating a luxury outdoor living space doesn’t have to be hard.
-Create your own space in which to eat and drink could be as simple as putting a picnic table with a white tablecloths under a shaded tree.
+Create your own space in which to eat and drink outdoors by simply putting a picnic table with a white tablecloth under a shaded tree.

 Alternatively, you might choose an elaborate dining set with an umbrella and a fully stocked outdoor bar set on the patio.